zestedesavoir/zmarkdown/packages/remark-emoticons/README.md

 }
 ```

-the produced AST node will contain :
+will produce this AST node:

 ```javascript
 {